AV306/argon/README.md

-# argon
+m# argon

+Some other utilities for the block game.

-A lighter, more well-rounded spiritual successor to [Xenon](https://github.com/AV306/xenon) for newer versions!
+[Xenon](https://github.com/AV306/xenon)'s spiritual successor for newer versions!

 ## Old features